Aranyak: Manchi

 Manchi is a young Gangota (aq tribe caste) girl, unfortunately married to an old Sardar, Naxedi.
 She has got a tremendous life in her which attracted Satya.
 She gossiped with Satya several times and started thinking that Bengali people (Satya) are very good writers.
 She asked Satya to write about Their fallacy of poverty and untouchability.
 She had great interest in cheap fancy commodities.
 One day she was found to be missing.
 Satya suspected that anyone tempted her by fancy things and took her to tea estate to employ her as a female-labour.
 Later Naxedi and his first wife along with their daughters (Suratia) got some land from Satya and escaped their vagabond life.

 Raja Dobru Panna and Princess Bhanumati

-Raja Doboru Panna is truly a raja (king) of few Santals.
+Raja Doboru Panna is truly a raja (king) of a few Santals.
 He is an old man who lost all of his royal powers after independence.
-Still his personality takes after a king.
-Satya pays him a visit and Doboru invites him cordially.
-After few months of this visit, the news of Doboru's death comes to Satya.
+Still, his personality takes after a king.
+Satya pays him a visit, and Doboru invites him cordially.
+After a few months of this visit, the news of Doboru's death comes to Satya.
 Later on, Satya goes to Santal Pargana (residence of Doboru).
-Jagaru Panna is the son of Doboru who has no such influence on the plot.
+Jagaru Panna is the son of Doboru, who has no such influence on the plot.